START YOUR FREE CONSULTATION

 You want to know what your claim is worth and what things might affect the value it.
 You may be wondering how exactly these elements affect the dollar value placed on your settlement.
 It’s important to understand the factors that impact the value of your injury settlement for better insight into the strengths and weaknesses of your claim.

-A lot of the value of your settlement comes from the value of your pain and suffering, emotional anguish, and loss of normal body function.
+A lot of the value of your settlement comes from the value of your pain and suffering, and loss of normal body function.
 Unlike your economic damages for things like medical bills and lost wages, there’s no black and white way to calculate your non-economic damages.

 Instead, you add up your economic damages and apply a multiplier to arrive at an approximate value for your settlement.
 Most multipliers are around 1.5.
 However, they range from 1 in cases with mild injuries to 5 in cases with very severe, lifelong injuries.
 There are a number of different factors that determine whether you get a higher or lower multiplier.